sonamgupta01/LinkZone/README.md

 1. **Like Posts**: Click the heart icon to like/unlike posts
 2. **View Profiles**: Click on user names to view their profiles
 3. **Search**: Use the search bar to find posts by content or author
+4. **Comment  Posts**: Click the commit  button to  reply or comment on other posts

 ## 🔒 Security Features